 All other providers give me a value when this claim is accessed, Twitter does not.

-Why Twitter does not proved this information is beyond me.
+Why Twitter does not provide this information is beyond me.
 It seems as if the email address used to sign up for a Twitter account needs to be unique:

 so I’m not too sure what is driving Twitter’s choice to not give this information out.